Disappearance of Ben Needham

 On 24 July 1991, Ben Needham (born 29 October 1989), a 21-month-old English child, disappeared on the Greek island of Kos.
 After initial searches failed to locate him, he was believed to have been kidnapped.
 Despite numerous claims of sightings, his whereabouts remain unknown.

 In October 2012, South Yorkshire Police began to follow a line of inquiry which suggested that Ben had been accidentally killed and buried in a mound of rubble by an excavator driver working in a field adjoining the house where he was last seen.
-Extensive excavation of the rubble was undertaken by British and Greek Police.
+Extensive excavation of the rubble was undertaken by British and Hellenic Police.
 One item of particular interest to the police was a Dinky toy car, which they hoped to recover and believed could be "key to discovering his fate."
 The search failed to detect any human remains or items belonging to Ben.

 In September 2016, the police returned to Kos to carry out further excavations.
 Although no remains were found, a yellow Dinky car, believed to have been Ben's, was recovered.
 Detective Inspector Jon Cousins, heading the inquiry, said: "It is my professional belief that Ben Needham died as a result of an accident near to the farmhouse in Iraklis where he was last seen playing.
 The recovery of this item, and its location, further adds to my belief that material was removed from the farmhouse on or shortly after the day that Ben disappeared."
 In November 2018, British police said that blood found on the aforementioned toy car was not Ben's.